India needs to form Green Hydrogen Corridors: NITI Aayog | Science-Environment

 The report suggested that states should be encouraged to launch their own green hydrogen-based policies in order to complement efforts at the national level.

-It also suggested that the government should initiate green hydrogen standards and a labelling program.
+It also suggested that the government should initiate green hydrogen standards and a labelling programme.

+Releasing the report, NITI Aayog's Vice Chairman Suman Bery said de-carbonising heavy industry is a big challenge for a country that is still to enter its peak industrial phase.

+''The report launched by NITI Aayog explores the possibility of India becoming a global hub for green hydrogen production and export,'' Bery added.

 The report aims to serve as a key knowledge base for India's Green Hydrogen Policy discourse and private sector investment decisions.